 A hard disk drive that has undergone prolonged use might malfunction over time.
 This happens because of accumulated damage and errors following computer misuse and issues such as improper system shutdowns, bad sectors, and corrupt software and metadata.

-These repeated factors can cause numerous system malfunctions, including the popular FAT FILE SYSTEM error seen on Windows 10 PCs.
+These repeated factors can cause numerous system malfunctions, including the popular FAT File System error seen on Windows 10 PCs.

 Fortunately, Microsoft designed a built-in tool that allows users to check for and repair any corruption or damage within the HDD.
 This utility is known as CHKDSK.